Wang Lin (qigong master): Career

 Wang left home at seven years old and studied in Mount Emei.
 After his studies he was sent to the countryside due to the Cultural Revolution.
 Later he was sent to prison charged with "destroying agriculture".
 After the Cultural Revolution, he was released from prison and then opened his own business in Shenzhen until he received a Hong Kong permanent resident identity card.
+During the qigong craze of the 1990s, Wang rose to prominence through his demonstrations of alleged supernatural powers.
+He claimed to have treated numerous foreign dignitaries and business tycoons, and his followers included high-ranking government officials, wealthy businessmen, and celebrities, such as Jackie Chan, Jet Li, Suharto, Zhao Wei, Faye Wong, Li Bingbing, Jack Ma and Liu Zhijun.
+He was purportedly the richest man in Pingxiang and built the residence "Wang Palace".